About St Ives BID

 Alex Ward, Chair, and Helen Tripconey, former manager of St. Ives BID.

-A Business Improvement District (BID) scheme is a business-led initiative supported by government legislation which gives local businesses the power to ‘raise funds locally to be spent locally’ on improving their trading environment.
+No, a Business Improvement District (BID) scheme is a business-led initiative supported by government legislation which gives local businesses the power to ‘raise funds locally to be spent locally’ on improving their trading environment.
+We are a not-for-profit company and not Local Authority.

-The process of developing a BID involves extensive consultation with businesses to establish what improvements they want and maybe prepared to pay for – this proposal includes details of the consultation process carried out during 2013 and again for BID2 in 2019 with St Ives Businesses.
+The process of developing a BID involves extensive consultation with businesses to establish what improvements they want and prepared to pay for – this consultation formulates a 5 year business plan which is then voted for by BID Levy payers who decide if the BID should continue.